PROFILE - Grade 11

 Answer:

-Mandatory payments levied by the state from individuals and legal entities are
+Compulsory payments levied by the state from individuals and legal entities, This

 3) dividends